peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-An array of two big integers: the first integer is the square root, and the second is the difference between this value and the last square of the first integer, before this value.
-Returns two zeros if this value is 0 or less, or two ones if this value equals 1.
+An array of two big integers: the first integer is the square root, and the second is the difference between this value and the square of the first integer.
+Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

 ### ZERO